The Senate Intelligence Committee wants to interview Julian Assange

 — WikiLeaks (@wikileaks) August 8, 2018

 Spokeswomen for both Burr and Warner declined to comment on the letter or verify its authenticity, which Wikileaks said had been delivered via the US embassy in London.
-Barry Pollack, Assange’s Washington, D.C.-based lawyer, did not immediately respond to a request for comment.
+Barry Pollack, Assange’s Washington, D.C.-based lawyer, confirmed the committee’s request.

 The letter comes as reports suggest the government of Ecuador may be considering ending the six-year stay Assange has undertaken at its London embassy to avoid the possibility of being extradited to the United States.
 Assange’s legal team maintains he remains under legal jeopardy, pointing to reports going back at least seven years that the US government has been exploring charging Assange for his role in the publication of hundreds of thousands of documents leaked by Chelsea Manning in 2010.

-Note: This post has been updated to include comment from Pollack.